intotito/applied_project/trash/manual.md

 > *Note: The timing is open for adjustment to suite volunteers*

 ## Biometric Data Procedure:

+For the very first time of processing a volunteer, some user information will be needed to have them registered with the manufacturer so their data can be synced to to the manufacturers' repository.

 **Physical Information**

 These are the first group of data to be collected about the individual to register the Monitoring device manufacturer.
 The data is stored with the manufacturer (Polar) which is GDPR compliant.